PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Developing Big Bass Confidence

-Build confidence by:
+Build confidence through these methods:

-- Starting on proven big bass waters
+• Start on proven big bass waters where your odds are highest

-- Learning from every big bass encounter
+• Learn something from every trophy bass encounter

 Essential Gear for Trophy Bass